Introduction to Labour Studies (Revision 4)

 View previous version

 Precluded course: LBST 200.
 (LBST 202 cannot be taken for credit if credit has already been obtained for LBST 200.)

 LBST 202 has a Challenge for Credit option.

-To receive credit for LBST 202, you must complete five written assignments and achieve an overall grade of “D” (50 percent) or better for the entire course.
+To receive credit for LBST 202, you must complete three written assignments, contribute to the discussion forums, and achieve an overall grade of “D” (50 percent) or better for the entire course.
 Your final grade is determined by a weighted average of the grades you receive on these assignments for credit.
 The weightings of each assignment are as indicated below.